mathieu-aubin/video-dl/README.md

 ## API

-This project also features an API.
+This project also features an [API](http://video.daniil.it/api/rai.php).

-The source code of the API can be viewed in the api/rai.php file.
+The source code of the API can be viewed [here](https://github.com/danog/rai.tv-bash-dl/blob/master/api/rai.php).

 ### API usage example